 While smart EV chargers, such as JuiceBox, ChargePoint and Grizzle-E have been on the market for several years, bidirectional chargers take that “smartness” to a whole new level.

 Smart charging really refers to any kind of EV charging (unidirectional or bidirectional) in which the charging process is controlled by a smart phone app.
-With such an app, an owner can plug their car in but delay the time of charging unit lower off-peak electricity rates kick in, for instance.
+With such an app, an owner can plug their car in but delay the time of charging until lower off-peak electricity rates kick in, for instance.

 This doesn’t only help the driver to save money, but also helps the utility company to better manage peaks in demand.
 Smart charging apps also provide lots of data about usage, charging times and costs that EV drivers can use to maximize their charging efficiency.